An Unlikely Mayor

 Some of Mayor Masloff’s other moves proved controversial, but in hindsight beneficial.
 She privatized several city assets that were bleeding red ink, among them the Pittsburgh Zoo, the National Aviary, Phipps Conservatory, and Schenley Park Golf Course.

-Sophie Bows Out but Remains Active
+Sophie Bows Out

-In 1993, she declined to run for a second full term and retired to her home in Squirrel Hill, where she contented herself by serving as a Presidential Elector of Pennsylvania in 1996 and by acting as a delegate for the Democratic National Convention in 2000 and 2004.
+In 1993, she declined to run for a second full term and retired to her home in Squirrel Hill, where she contented herself by serving as a Presidential Elector of Pennsylvania in 1996 and acting as a delegate for the Democratic National Convention in 2000 and 2004.

 On the occasion of her 90th birthday, she was honored in 2007 when a street near PNC Park was named Sophie Masloff Way.
 Mayor Masloff was also honored on September 13, 2011, when the Pittsburgh Zoo and PPG Aquarium chose to name a seal for the former mayor.

 On August 17, 2014, former Mayor Masloff passed away of natural causes at the age of 96.
 Whether you shared Mayor Masloff’s politics or vision for the city, most people genuinely liked this pioneering public servant and looked upon her as the city’s de facto grandmother.
-Like your grandma she could sometimes be uncool, but you never doubted that she loved the city and wanted the best for it and those who live here.
+Like your grandma, she could sometimes be uncool, but you never doubted that she loved the city and wanted the best for it and those who live here.